pluggdapps/tayra/sphinxdoc/source/gettingstarted.rst

 **Install from source code**,

-Alternately, you can obtain the source code,
+Alternately, you can obtain the source code by,

 - downloading the `tar.gz <http://pypi.python.org/pypi/tayra>`_
 - cloning from one of the many places mentioned below.